 SO FIRST OF ALL WHAT IS WORDPRESS?

-WordPress is a content management system that we use to blog.
+WordPress is one of many content management system (cms) that we use to blog.
 It’s a system that’s great to write posts, upload images, and overall write your message for the world to see.
+But, different than other CMS in the world, wordpress has 2 different version of it.

-WordPress has 2 different ways of sharing the content management system with us, and here is where things get confusing.
+WordPress has 2 different ways of sharing the content management system with us.
+Using (dot) com and (dot) org.
+Yeah, interesting but this is why things get so confusing.

-They have a .com version that works as a free platform and a .org version that works just as the system and that you need to self-host (so there are costs involved with it).
-So which one s better?
-Keep reading for the WordPress.com VS WordPress.org
+The simplest way to explain it is a (dot)com works as a free platform, so you just need to sign up and use it.
+And then, (dot)org version works just as the system and that you need to self-host (so there are costs involved with it), basically it like a software in your computer, you need to install it on your own.
+So which one is better?
+Keep reading…

 WHAT IS WORDPRESS.COM?